 Distance learning is implemented when the severity of infection risk is so significant that in-person contact between school service providers and students must be minimized as much as possible until the risk is reduced and schools are adequately prepared to provide a safe environment for both students and staff.
 The CDC guidance "Implementation of Mitigation Strategies for Communities with Local COVID-19 Transmission" illustrates that delivery of in-person specialized instruction and related services at an alternate location from the school reduces the effectiveness of school and community mitigation strategies when there is substantial community transmission or impact of COVID 19.
 For this reason, MDE does not advise providing in-person specialized instruction and related services during distance learning, either at alternate locations or in the homes of students.
-During distance learning, including on distance learning days in a hybrid model, related service providers may utilize options for virtual delivery of related services, including through telehealth and telemedicine options.
+During distance learning, or days when a school is closed to all students in a hybrid model, related service providers may utilize options for virtual delivery of related services, including through telehealth and telemedicine options.
 In-person specialized instruction and related services may be provided to students in full reopening of schools, or may be provided on days of school building and facility attendance within a hybrid model.